shatteredhaven/WirelessSnailMailNotifier/README.md

 An arduino with ethernet shield is wired to a snap action switch installed outside in the mailbox.
 The arduino is plugged directly into a TP-Link 703N router that has been modified to work as a wireless client.

 The sketch on the arduino is designed to check if the mailbox is open or not.
 If the box is opened, it will send two things:
-- push notification to iOS app Prowl (done with Avviso- http://avvisoapp.com/- arduino library - on github).
+- push notification to iOS app Prowl (done with Avviso library on the arduino).
 This can also be configured to work with Android.
-- email to end user (done with a web server? and php code)
+- email to end user (done with php code - this can be easily found on the web)

 The arduino will then wait 5 minutes and check again.
 If the mailbox is still open, it will send out the two notifications again.
 It will repeat this 5 times and then stop.